elainejpai-14/Friendship-Paradox-in-Facebook-Social-Circles/README.md

 A snip from the dashboard showing a plot of Paradox Strength vs the Degree for both paradox and non-paradox nodes.<br>
 <img width="1679" height="481" alt="image" src="https://github.com/user-attachments/assets/a785fd03-c77d-4395-9ecb-01699a23bdd3" /><br>
 The Green dots - `true` are the nodes which nodes satisfy the Friendship Paradox: their friends, on average, have more friends than they do.<br>
-               - most of these users have low degrees (between 1 and 20), but very high paradox strength values, sometimes over 50x.
+               - most of these users have low degrees (between 1 and 20), but very high paradox strength values, sometimes over 50x.<br>
-The Purple dots - `false` are the nodes which do not experience the paradox.
+The Purple dots - `false` are the nodes which do not experience the paradox.<br>
                 - these users tend to have higher degrees (more friends), meaning their own degree is closer to or exceeds that of their friends.